cloudnativer/kube-install/README0.7.md

 <br>

-## 2.6 Use the web platform to install
+# [3] Use the web platform to install kubernetes cluster

 <br>
 You can also install the Kubernetes cluster through the Kube-Install web platform.
 <br>

+## Run Kube-Install web service

 First run the web management service with the `kube-install -daemon` command, and then open `http://your_Kube-Install_host_IP:9080` with a web browser.

 ```